-Total revenue realised in Q2 2009 consisted of \$1,160,000 in Kazakhstan and \$1,637,000 in Uzbekistan.
+Total revenue realised in Q3 2009 consisted of \$1,209,000 in Kazakhstan and \$1,217,000 in Uzbekistan.

-In prior periods Tethys through its Kazak subsidiary TAG was party to a natural gas supply contract ("gas supply contract") with Kazakhstani Petrochemical Company Chemical LLP.
-With effect from May 1, 2009 this contract was assigned to Asia Gas NG LLP, who will utilise the gas in the domestic Kazakh market.
-The agreed price remains at US\$0.90 per thousand cubic feet (Mcf) (US\$32 per thousand cubic metres (Mcm)) plus 12% VAT.
+With effect from May 1, 2009 the natural gas supply contract ("gas supply contract") that Tethys had through its Kazak subsidiary TAG with Kazakhstani Petrochemical Company Chemical LLP was assigned to Asia Gas NG LLP, who utilise the gas in the domestic Kazakh market.
+The agreed price remained the same at US\$0.90 per thousand cubic feet (Mcf) (US\$32 per thousand cubic metres (Mcm)) plus 12% VAT.
 The VAT receipts can be offset against VAT costs incurred on the Kyzyloi project giving an effective price of US\$1.02 per Mcf (US\$ 35.84 per Mcm).
 The Gas Supply Contract, which has a term until the earlier of December 1, 2012, the date on which all contracts and licences pursuant to which the gas to be delivered under the Gas Supply Contract terminate, or when 850 thousand cubic metres (Mcm) (approximately 30 billion cubic feet (Bcf)) has been delivered, is based on a take-or-pay principle and covers all gas produced from the Kyzyloi Field Licence and Production Contract area up to termination.
-Total production achieved to June 30, 2009 was 231 Mcm (8 Bcf).
+Total production achieved to September 30, 2009 was 268 Mcm (9.4 Bcf).

 On November 28, 2008 InterGas Central Asia initiated necessary maintenance work on the Bukhara-Urals trunk line to the north of Tethys's tie-in point which resulted in the trunk-line being shut down for a period.
-Tethys decided to use this time to carry out maintenance on its own compressors and to begin installation of compressors for the Akkulka Phase 2 Development following the arrival on site of both the compressors and the installation engineers.
+Tethys decided to use this time to carry out maintenance on its own compressors and to begin installation of compressors for the

+Akkulka Phase 2 Development following the arrival on site of both the compressors and the installation engineers.
 Unfortunately because of extreme weather conditions this process took significantly longer to complete than was anticipated with the result that production did not recommence until March 5, 2009.
 Additionally from the middle of May 2009 because of restrictions further up in the Bukhara-Urals Gas line the Kyzyloi gas output was temporarily reduced to approximate half of its full production capacity.
-Full production did not recommence until the beginning of August.
-This reduction in output resulted in a drop in revenue in the three months to June 30, 2009 of \$400,000.
+Full production did not recommence until the 1st August.
+This reduction in output resulted in a drop in revenue in the three months to September 30, 2009 of \$300,000.

 In January 2009 Tethys' subsidiary Kulob Petroleum Limited, ("KPL") signed a 1-year gas sales contract with OJSC Kulyabgaz to supply gas to the town of Kulob in Southern Tajikistan.
-The price under the contract was fixed for the period of the contract at 300 Somoni (approximately USD86 per thousand cubic metres ("Mcm") (USD2.44 per thousand cubic feet ("Mcf")) and the initial contract was to supply up to 65,000 cubic metres (2.3 million cubic feet) of gas per day.
+The price under the contract was fixed for the period of the contract at 300 Somoni (approximately \$86 per thousand cubic metres ("Mcm") (\$2.44 per thousand cubic feet ("Mcf")) and the initial contract was to supply up to 65,000 cubic metres (2.3 million cubic feet) of gas per day.
 Initial limited gas supply commenced and the gas was delivered through a 12 kilometre (7.5 mile) pipeline from the Khoja Sartez Field on which KPL has commenced initial work on existing wells that it has rights to under the Bohktar Production Sharing Contract (the "PSC") signed in June 2008.
 Delivery of gas under the Tajik Gas Supply Contract was suspended in March 2009 when production from the one producing well in the Khoja Sartez field was halted pending well rehabilitation.